 - the staff member and the University are entitled, where they so choose, to be represented in proceedings before the Committee by a relevant Representative as defined in B/8.5.2.

 (b) The Misconduct Investigation Committee shall conduct its proceedings consistent with the principles of natural justice and procedural fairness and shall:

-(e) All actions of the Vice-Chancellor under these procedures will be final, except that nothing in these procedures will be construed as excluding the jurisdiction of any court or tribunal which, but for these procedures, would be competent to deal with the matter.
+(e) All actions of the Vice-Chancellor and President under these procedures will be final, except that nothing in these procedures will be construed as excluding the jurisdiction of any court or tribunal which, but for these procedures, would be competent to deal with the matter.

 MOPP B/8.1 QUT Staff Code of Conduct